This post contains affiliate links.

 It allows you to live for free, enjoy meals, learn a new language and live fully immersed in a new culture.
-Of course you’ll also be able to earn a bit of dough to take with you afterwards.
+Of course, you’ll also be able to earn a bit of dough to take with you afterward.

 12. Work on a Yacht